jaredly/redoc/Readme.md

-# Docre
+# Redoc

 A clean & easy documentation generator for reason/bucklescript/ocaml.

-Check out the generated docs at https://jaredforsyth.com/docre.
+Check out the generated docs at https://jaredforsyth.com/redoc.

 ## How to use:

-get the binary (either by [downloading it](https://github.com/jaredly/docre/releases/), or building it yourself).
+get the binary (either by [downloading it](https://github.com/jaredly/redoc/releases/), or building it yourself).

 To build: